 We developed cases for the survey from the OPTIMUS Study.
-The OPTIMUS Study was a prospective cohort study of 60 patients (i.e., 30 patients who had a perioperative MI and 30 patients who had a non-operative MI) that used OCT imaging to determine the presence of intracoronary thrombus.
+The OPTIMUS Study was a prospective cohort study of 60 patients (30 patients who had a perioperative MI, and 30 patients who had a nonoperative MI) that used OCT imaging to determine the presence of intracoronary thrombus.
 Full methods of the OPTIMUS Study are published elsewhere.
-In brief, eligible patients were >18 years of age, experienced an MI after noncardiac surgery or non-operative MI that fulfilled the Universal Definition of MI and underwent cardiac angiography within 3 days of the event.
-For each included perioperative MI patient, a non-operative MI patient was matched based on gender, age, and ECG ischemic changes.
-Patients were excluded if they had an ST segment elevation myocardial infarction (STEMI), cardiac revascularization in the prior 6 months, cardiogenic shock, or estimated glomerular filtration rate <35 mL/min.
+In brief, eligible patients were aged > 18 years, experienced an MI after noncardiac surgery or nonoperative MI that fulfilled the Universal Definition of MI, and underwent cardiac angiography within 3 days of the event.
+For each included perioperative MI patient, a nonoperative MI patient was matched based on gender, age, and ECG ischemic changes.
+Patients were excluded if they had an ST segment elevation myocardial infarction, cardiac revascularization in the prior 6 months, cardiogenic shock, or estimated glomerular filtration rate <35 ml/min.